Home / Focused Guides / Camp Guide / Discover Summer Opportunities for Teens on the Main Line

 Help your teen find an opportunity for enrichment this summer.
-These experiences can be positively life changing!
+These experiences can be positively life changing

 Camp Counselor and CIT Opportunities

-When you think of summer opportunities for teenagers, camp counselors are probably the first thing that comes to mind.
-Generations of teens have taken a leadership role at camp, guiding younger children through a daily schedule of games, swimming, sports, outdoor adventure, and more.
 For many, it’s the first time they’ve taken on a responsibility where they must develop skills in decision-making, problem-solving, planning, and communication.
-What’s more, being a counselor calls for teenagers to tap into their nurturing side, which is a wonderful attribute in a young person!
+What’s more, being a counselor calls for teenagers to tap into their nurturing side, which is a wonderful attribute in a young person.

-CIT programs may give preference to applicants who were previously campers there.
-However, camps will usually consider other young people who are hard workers and demonstrate an interest in working with children.
 After working as a CIT, teens can progress to junior counselor or head counselor.
 Again these roles may be filled by kids who came up through the ranks.
 But camps also extend opportunities to enthusiastic teens with a positive attitude.

-Main Line Area Camps
+Main Line Area Camps With CIT and Counselor Opportunities

 Camps start accepting applications for CITs and counselors as early as February or March for the upcoming summer.
 Here are some camp options to consider in our area that have CIT and/or counselor options.
 Contact them directly for more information.

-Work Opportunities
+Summer Work Opportunities for Teens

 Jobs at Local Small Businesses